This guest post is by Tysie Stoyan, an adoptive mother.

 I did not want my child to have questions.
 I only wanted facts and love.
 I wanted my child to know everything and find peace.
 I wanted him to know that more family means more love and that you can have a relationship and respect for someone who wanted the best life for you.

 I believe in being open, honest and real.
-Start young so the child knows that they are loved by many and won’t to question their life when they are older.
+Start young so the child knows that they are loved by many and won’t have to question their life when they are older.

 I don’t believe that adoption should be painful but rather that it is a blessing.